alyakin314/alyakin314.github.io/index.md

 While a student there I was fortunate to be advised by [Suchi Saria](https://suchisaria.jhu.edu/) and
 [Avanti Athreya](https://engineering.jhu.edu/ams/faculty/avanti-athreya/).
-During ~~COVID~~ my gap year I worked as an Assistant Research Engineer at my alma mater's Department of Applied Mathematics & Statistics.
+During my gap year I worked as an Assistant Research Engineer at my alma mater's Department of Applied Mathematics & Statistics.
 I was a part of the [NeuroData](https://neurodata.io/) lab and primarily worked with [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on various problems in statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.
-I started an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.
 In 2024, I took a research gap year during which I was a CNS AI fellow at NYU [OLAB](https://www.nyuolab.org/) under the supervision of [Dr. Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).
 I was co-advised by